CloudLabs-MOC/MS-500-Microsoft-365-Security/Instructions/Labs/MS500T00/LAB_AK_01_Lab1_Ex2_Groups.md

 ### Task 2 – Create and Manage Groups

 In this task, you will begin implementing Adatum’s Microsoft 365 pilot project as Holly Dickson, Adatum’s new Security Administrator.
-Therefore, you will begin this task by logging out of Microsoft 365 as the MOD Administrator and you will log back in as Holly.<br/>
+Therefore, you will begin this task by logging out of Microsoft 365 as the ODL_USER_id Administrator and you will log back in as Holly.<br/>

 In this task, you will create two new groups and then manage the groups by assigning users to them.
 One group will be an Office 365 group and the other a Security group; this will enable you to see some of the differences in the two types of groups.
 After creating the groups, you will then delete one of them.
 This will set up the next task, which examines how to recover a deleted group using Windows PowerShell.